Quantile Vector Autoregression without Crossing: Estimation

 \subsection{Regularization parameter selection}

 In the analysis of VAR models, determining the lagged variables to include in the system is always a central concern.
-Including too many lags results in inefficient estimates, while omitting relevant lags leads to biased parameter estimates.
 In our SCAD penalization procedure, the choice of lags is controlled by $\lambda$.
 Considering the consistency of BIC in selecting the true model in the context of quantile regression (e.g., \citealp{lian2012note, lee2014model}), we employ the following BIC-type criterion:

 where $\hat s_{1i}(\lambda)$ denotes the cardinality of $\hat{\mathcal S}_{1i}$ under $\lambda$.
 Then, the optimal $\lambda$ can be obtained by minimizing ${\rm BIC}(\lambda)$.

 We summarize our SQVAR estimation procedure as follows: